-The sixth Lorne Sculpture Biennale was a vibrant festival celebrating the best of Australian and international sculpture.
+The sixth Lorne Sculpture Biennale, March 2018, was a vibrant festival celebrating the best of Australian and international sculpture.
 The stunning Lorne foreshore became a picturesque pedestal for a curated landscape of sculptures, presented alongside an exciting program of events devoted to pressing global issues of nature and endangerment, under the distinguished curation and visionary direction of Lara Nicholls, curator at the NGA Canberra.

-Accompanying LSB 2018 was the inaugural two-day conference, 'Creating Utopia, Imagining and Making Futures: Art, Architecture and Sustainability'.
-Keynote and invited speakers - conservationists, visual artists, architects and academics - reflected on issues of environmental degradation, processes of social and environmental transformation and regeneration, from a diverse and thought-provoking range of viewpoints.
+The inaugural conference, Creating Utopia Imagining and Making Futures: Art, Architecture and Sustainability was held at Qdos Gallery, Lorne, as part of the Biennale's curatorial theme of 'Landfall, Nature + Humanity + Art'.
+Keynote and invited speakers - conservationists, visual artists, architects and academics - reflected on issues and processes of social and environmental degradation, transformation and regeneration.
+The presentations came from a diverse and thought-provoking range of viewpoints offering innovative, and well researched future directions to the world's mounting problems.

-"Creating Utopia" examined the green revolution - greater than the industrial revolution and happening faster than the digital revolution.
+Creating Utopia examined the green revolution - greater than the industrial revolution and happening faster than the digital revolution.
 The speakers were introduced by the inimitable Design Professor, Chris Ryan, whose elegant and thoughtful comments to each presenter added a distinctive contribution.
-Issues relating to climate change; facing uncertain global futures and protecting our planet by taking control, being prepared, and offering solutions for long-term impacts were the topics.
-The conference heard the voices of experts who offered innovative and well researched future directions to the world's mounting problems.

-Invited Speakers included Mona Doctor-Pingel, an architect, based in Auroville, India since 1995.
-Her keynote address, 'Journeying to Oneness through architecture in Auroville, South India', discussed the natural and built landscapes found in the unique social utopia that is Auroville, with an emphasis on experimental building techniques using local materials and craft principles, inspired by biology.
+Mona Doctor-Pingel, an architect from Auroville, India delivered her keynote address, 'Journeying to Oneness through architecture in Auroville, South India', discussing the natural and built landscapes found in the unique, social utopia that is Auroville, with an emphasis on experimental building techniques using local materials and craft principles, inspired by biology.
+I would like to thank all the presenters for their valuable contributions and this issue, volume 6, issue 1 of the 'UNESCO journal, multi-disciplinary research in the arts' www.unescoejournal.com is testament to their important research and life's work.